soig/super-tool-scripts/README.md

 ## Name normalization scripts

-Those scripts are about normalize names regarding "Le" prefix which is used eg in Britanny.
+Those scripts normalize names regarding "Le" prefix which is used eg in Britanny.
 They are usefull after importing some Geneanet subtrees in my own tree.